 Kayaking around here is good but not well documented.
 Ask us about possible sites or chat to the ever-helpful rafting companies.
 The Giffre is good and grade 3 (below the grade 5 Sixt gorge).
 The Dranse above Thonon offers a range of levels but ring the EDF for release times and volumes.
 The Dora Baltea features a range of difficulties including 15km of grade 6!

-Buy the Swiss Canoe Club river map which grades rivers around here and throughout N. Italy including the Gran Paradiso.
+Buy the Swiss Canoe Club river map which grades rivers around here and throughout northern Italy including the Gran Paradiso.